trend206/dsp3/docs/source/index.rst

    pip install dsp3

-This project is an early stage effort and has a status of experimental.
+| This project is an early stage effort and has a status of experimental.
-Questions, Comments, Feedback, Missing Calls, etc. Drop me an email @ jthorne@u.washington.edu
+| Questions, Comments, Feedback, Missing Calls, etc.
+| Drop me a line @ jthorne@u.washington.edu

 |